Assistant Professor, Department of Ecology and Evolutionary Biology; and

 Matheus Januario studies biodiversity dynamics and the evolution of complexity.
 He focuses on a central question at the interface between ecology and evolution: why do some species survive environmental change while others go extinct?
 To tackle this problem, he weaves together diverse strands of evidence—fossils, global wildlife surveys, and the tree of life—using cutting-edge tools from ecology, evolution, and data science.
 In the Swain Lab, he leverages natural experiments on islands and detailed fossil time series to uncover how organisms evolve to withstand environmental change.
 By connecting these lines of evidence, his work creates the building blocks for a comprehensive theory of extinction—one that helps us understand biodiversity loss both with and without human influence, and ultimately improves our ability to anticipate, manage, and prevent species extinctions before it is too late.

-Graduate student in Ecology and Evolutionary Biology (EEB)
+Graduate student in Ecology and Evolutionary Biology (EEB) (since Fall 2026)

 ------------------------------------------------------